How Out-of-Distribution Data Hurts Semi-Supervised Learning: Methodology

 {\bf Implicit Differentiation.} Directly calculate the weight gradient $\frac{\partial \mathcal{L}_{V}(\theta^*(\w), \w)}{ \partial \w}$ by chain rule:

-where (a) is the weight direct gradient , (b) is the parameter direct gradient, which are easy to compute.
+where (a) is the weight direct gradient (e.g., gradient from regularization term, $\text{Reg}(\w)$), (b) is the parameter direct gradient, which are easy to compute.
 The difficult part is the term (c) (best-response Jacobian).
-We approximate (c) by using the Implicit function theorem (see supplementary material),
+We approximate (c) by using the Implicit function theorem~\cite{lorraine2020optimizing},

 However, computing Eq.~\eqref{IFT} is challenging when using deep nets because it requires to invert a high dimensional Hessian (term (d)), which often require $\mathcal{O}(m^3)$ operations.
-Therefore, we give the Neumann series approximations~\citep{lorraine2020optimizing} of term (d) which we empirically found to be effective for SSL,
+Therefore, we give the Neumann series approximations~\cite{lorraine2020optimizing} of term (d) which we empirically found to be effective for SSL,